JohnMcPhail/Final-Project-John-McPhail/FEEDBACK.md

 - Inputs/outputs are parameterized and use repo-relative paths by default.
 - P-values/R² in `results/summary.txt` come from the models that are actually run.
 - Figures are saved automatically into `results/figures/`.
+- The script now checks for `geomorph` and fails with a clear install message if it is missing (even though the grading environment now includes dependencies).

 ## README.md